softwaredevelop/mql5/Indicators/MyIndicators/StochasticSlow_Pro.md

 Our **Stochastic Slow Pro** is a highly flexible and professional implementation that elevates the classic indicator into a fully customizable tool.
 It allows the user to select the **Moving Average type** for both smoothing steps (%K Slowing and %D Signal Line) independently.
 Furthermore, it features a seamless, built-in option to calculate the oscillator based on either **standard price data or smoothed Heikin Ashi data**.

-This provides traders with a powerful tool to replicate classic definitions, match platform-specific behaviors (like MetaTrader's default SMMA for the %D line), or create entirely new, custom-smoothed Stochastic oscillators.
+This provides traders with a powerful tool to replicate classic definitions, match platform-specific behaviors (like MetaTrader's default SMMA for the %D line), or create entirely new, custom-smoothed Stochastic oscillators (e.g., using DEMA for faster reaction).

 ## 2. Mathematical Foundations and Calculation Logic